cableguy99/docs/docs/get-started/voting.md

 Enter your wallet address in the field and tick the `I'm not a robot` box.

-Click `REQUEST 15 TAO` and Wait for some seconds for the transaction to be confirmed.
+Click `REQUEST 15 TAO` and wait for a few seconds for the transaction to be confirmed.

 You will receive a success confirmation message and the amount of TAO in your wallet should be updated.
 You can check your TAO balance by either looking at your wallet or using [TaoScan](https://scan.testnet.tao.network).

 ## How To Vote

-Now you have some TAO.
-You can access our governance dApp, [Shifu](https://master.testnet.tao.network/), to start voting for masternodes.
+Now that you have some TAO, you can access our governance dApp, [Shifu](https://master.testnet.tao.network/), to start voting for masternodes.

 Shifu natively supports Metamask.
 You can also access your account page (the vertical three dots on the top right) to fill in your wallet Private Key or MNEMONIC (see image below).